-Glaring Disparities in Mental Health in Our Young Transgender Populations Also Indicate Clear Call to Action
+Glaring Disparities in Mental Health in Our Young Transgender Populations Highlight Urgent Call to Action

 In a May 2016 editorial published in JAMA Pediatrics by Johanna Olson-Kennedy, MD, Medical Director of The Center for Transyouth Health and Development at Children’s Hospital Los Angeles she discusses the disparities in mental health in young transgender populations.

 She starts her article by quoting another recent study, also published in JAMA Pediatrics, that found over 40% of the nearly 300 young transgender women had at least one mental health or substance abuse issue.
 Over a third of the participants had major depressive episodes, and 20% had contemplated suicide at some point over the prior 30 days.

 And she concludes with: "while the prevalence rates of depression are notably higher in this community sample of transfeminine youth and young adults than in cohorts recruited from dedicated transgender care sites, underscoring the potential influence of lack of access to services, both medical and mental health, the need for more accessible and improved mental health care for transgender youth is clear, but addressing this need is complicated.”